• Home

 The night sky is a valuable and vulnerable public natural heritage, scenic, ecological, educational, and cultural resource, and merits conservation and protection for every one of us, our children, and generations to follow.

-Washington State Parks has chosen to be part of the problem, not part of the solution.
-Moving in the opposite direction of other state park systems and the National Park Service, most of which do not operate an observatory, Washington State Parks no longer considers a dark night sky an important part of the State's ecology and economy, or its natural landscape and environmental heritage.
+With light pollution skyrocketing everywhere, Washington State Parks has chosen to be part of the problem, not part of the solution.
+Moving in the opposite direction of other state park systems and the National Park Service, most of which do not operate an observatory, Washington State Parks no longer considers a dark night sky an important part of the State's environment, ecology, and economy, or the natural landscape and the State's environmental heritage.

 Because of this, Washington State Parks is no longer a "good fit" for a publicly owned observatory which depends on public awareness, education, and advocacy for the protection and stewardship of its valuable and vulnerable night sky natural resource.